Master Clinical Safety: OSHAA 30-Hour Safe Handling and Administration of Medication

 - Learn patient-centered approaches to administering medication with empathy and professionalism.

-- Apply standardized techniques that align with OSHA regulations and international best practices in healthcare delivery.
+- Apply standardized techniques that align with OSHAA regulations and international best practices.

-- Gain expertise in observing and evaluating patients after medication administration.
+- Gain expertise in observing and evaluating patients after medication has been administered.

 - Identify signs of adverse reactions, drug interactions, and complications for timely intervention.

-- Learn appropriate documentation practices for post-administration monitoring.
+- Learn appropriate documentation practices for recording post-administration monitoring results.

-- Strengthen professional responsibility in ensuring patient well-being through continuous care and vigilance.
+- Strengthen professional responsibility through continuous care and clinical vigilance.

 - Understand the legal responsibilities of healthcare professionals in safe medication administration.